ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Experiments

-We use nuScenes dataset~\cite{caesar_nuscenes_2020} to evaluate our method’s effectiveness, which provides six cameras, five radars, and one LiDAR sensor, yielding a $360^\circ$ field of view.
-The dataset contains 1{,}000 scenes split into 700/150/150 for training/validation/test and includes $\sim$1.4M annotated 3D boxes over 10 classes.
+\paragraph{Dataset and Metrics.} We use nuScenes dataset~\cite{caesar_nuscenes_2020} to evaluate our method’s effectiveness.
+The nuScenes dataset includes six cameras, five radars, and one LiDAR, offering a 360-degree field of view.
+The dataset contains 1{,}000 scenes split into 700/150/150 for training/validation/test and includes $\sim$1.4M annotated 3D bounding boxes covering 10 common object classes found in driving environments.
 We report mean Average Precision (mAP) and nuScenes Detection Score (NDS) as the main metrics.